-- For easy cleanup, I absolutely recommend using a slow cooker liner like this to make sure the eggs don’t stick to your slow cooker.
-You can pick up the liner by its sides and lift the whole casserole directly onto a serving plate or a casserole dish if you’d like to keep it warm in the oven.
+- Easy Cleanup.
+I recommend using a slow cooker liner to ensure the eggs don’t stick to your slow cooker.
+Added benefit: you can pick up the liner by its sides and lift the whole casserole directly onto a serving plate or a casserole dish if you’d like to keep it warm in the oven.

-- If you have day-old bread, use that.
+- Toast the Bread.
+If you have day-old bread, use that.
 If you don’t, simply toast the bread cubes in the oven for a few minutes to dry them out.
 This ensures the bread is primed for soaking up the yummy egg mixture.

 - Cook on LOW.
 If you try to cook the casserole on high, the outside edges of the eggs will burn, the insides won’t cook all the way through, and you may be forced to abandon ship and stand in line for brunch elsewhere.

-- Every slow cooker is different!
-Mine (this is very similar to the model I own) finished at right about 7 hours.
+- Check Early.
+Mine finished at right about 7 hours.
 Check early to be safe—if you want to sleep longer, you can always wake up and take a peek at the casserole, pull it out if it’s done (or reset the timer if it’s not), then roll back into bed until you are ready to eat.
 Once you have the cooking time down for your particular crockpot model, you’ll be able to time it perfectly going forward.

-- If you do need to pull the casserole out before you are ready to serve it and it cools off, you can rewarm individual servings in the microwave or place the whole thing in a baking dish, cover it with foil, and warm it in the oven.
+If the casserole finishes before you are ready to serve it, you can rewarm individual servings in the microwave or place the whole thing in a baking dish, cover it with foil, and warm it in the oven.